EivindArvesen/prm/README.md

 By default all prm data is written to `~/.prm`.

 ## Contributing
 Feedback is strongly encouraged.
 If you run into a bug or would like to see a new feature, please open a new issue.

 Contributions in the form of code (e.g. implementing new features, bug-fixes) are also appreciated.
-These should follow the"fork-and-pull" workflow:

-1. Fork the repo on Github
-2. Create a branch
-3. Make and commit your changes
-4. Sync (fetch and merge) with "upstream"
-5. Push your changes to your branch on Github
-6. Open a pull request "upstream" with your changes

-Pull requests should explain clearly what changes have been made, and why they have been made.
-They should also reference any relevant issues.
+For information about this, see the [Wiki page on Contributing](https://github.com/eivind88/prm/wiki/Contributing).

 ## License
 This software is released under the terms of the 3-clause New BSD License.
 See the [license](LICENSE.txt) file for details.